5 ways solo travel helps you meet new people

 Travel solo, not alone

 For some, it’s easy to conflate being solo with being alone.
-That is most definitely not the case on our tours.
+That is most definitely not the case with us.
 In fact, our ratio of solo travellers to paired up friends and couples is a roughly 40 / 60 split.
 Most of our tours tend to have a 60 / 40 split of women to men which makes for a nice overall balance and a female-friendly environment.

 You even get a travel buddy right off the hop as we pair solo travellers with a same-sex roomie.
 It’s our way of eliminating the dreaded “single supplement” that typically burdens solo travellers with higher costs than couples.
 If more alone time and added privacy is a must, we’ve got a room to yourself for a great price too.